-21. Expert witnesses who are retained or specially employed to provide expert testimony in the case or whose duties as an employee of the party regularly involve giving expert testimony must prepare a written report that conforms to the requirements of Rule 26(a)(2)(B).
-Unless the parties otherwise agree or the court otherwise directs, the plaintiff must disclose the written report of each expert no later than 90 days before the discovery deadline, and the defendant must disclose the written report of each expert no later than 60 days before the discovery deadline.

-22. With respect to expert witnesses who are not retained or specially employed to provide expert testimony, such as a treating physician, or other person who may qualify as both an expert and a fact witness, the plaintiff must disclose the identity of any such witnesses and provide the information required by Rule 26(a)(2)(C) no later than 80 days from the date of this order.
-The defendant must disclose the identity of any such witness and provide the information required by Rule 26(a)(2)(C) no later than 80 days from the information required by Rule 26(a)(2)(C) no later than 80 days from the information required by Rule 26(a)(2)(C) no later than 80 days from the information required by Rule 26(a)(2)(C) no later than 110 days from the date of this order.

-23. Expert testimony intended solely to contradict or rebut evidence on the same subject matter identified by another party under Rules 26(a)(2)(B) or (C) shall be disclosed as provided under Rule 26(a)(2)(D).

-24. All expert disclosures must be submitted in sufficient time that discovery, if desired, can be completed reasonably by the discovery cutoff date without undue duplication and expense.

-25. Any motion to exclude the testimony of an expert must be filed no later than the deadline for filing motions for summary judgment.
+- 21. Expert witnesses who are retained or specially employed to provide expert testimony in the case or whose duties as an employee of the party regularly involve giving expert testimony must prepare a written report that conforms to the requirements of Rule 26(a)(2)(B).
+Unless the parties otherwise agree or the court otherwise directs, the plaintiff must disclose the written report of each expert no later than 80 days from the date of this order, and the defendant must disclose the written report of each expert no later than 110 days from the date of this order. - 22.
+With respect to expert witnesses who are not retained or specially employed to provide expert testimony, such as a treating physician, or other person who may qualify as both an expert and a fact witness, the plaintiff must disclose the identity of any such witnesses and provide the information required by Rule 26(a)(2)(C) no later than 80 days from the date of this order.
+The defendant must disclose the identity of any such witness and provide the information required by Rule 26(a)(2)(C) no later than 110 days from the date of this order. - 23.
+Expert testimony intended solely to contradict or rebut evidence on the same subject matter identified by another party under Rules 26(a)(2)(B) or (C) shall be disclosed as provided under Rule 26(a)(2)(D). - 24.
+All expert disclosures must be submitted in sufficient time that discovery, if desired, can be completed reasonably by the discovery cutoff date without undue duplication and expense. - 25.
+Any motion to exclude the testimony of an expert must be filed no later than the deadline for filing motions for summary judgment.

-26. The parties shall exchange and file lists of trial exhibits to be used in their case-in-chief and witnesses they expect to call in their case-in-chief at trial no later than 28 days before trial.
-For each witness, the list shall include the witness's name and address and a summary of the witness's anticipated testimony.

-27. Unless otherwise agreed by the parties, depositions or portions thereof from persons not appearing at trial may be read into the record at trial only if a designation is filed for such use no later than 21 days before trial.
+- 26. The parties shall exchange and file lists of trial exhibits to be used in their case-in-chief and witnesses they expect to call in their case-in-chief at trial no later than 28 days before trial.
+For each witness, the list shall include the witness's name and address and a summary of the witness's anticipated testimony. - 27.
+Unless otherwise agreed by the parties, depositions or portions thereof from persons not appearing at trial may be read into the record at trial only if a designation is filed for such use no later than 21 days before trial.
 Counterdesignations and objections to designations must be filed no later than 14 days before trial.
-Objections to counterdesignations must be filed no later than 14 days before trial.
-Objections to counterdesignations must be filed no later than seven days before trial or at least two days before the final pretrial conference, whichever period is shorter.

-28. The court encourages the parties to enter into stipulations of fact and requires the parties to confer in good faith, and at length if necessary, to attempt to resolve objections to witnesses, exhibits, and deposition designations prior to the final pretrial conference.
+Objections to counterdesignations must be filed no later than seven days before trial or at least two days before the final pretrial conference, whichever period is shorter. - 28.
+The court encourages the parties to enter into stipulations of fact and requires the parties to confer in good faith, and at length if necessary, to attempt to resolve objections to witnesses, exhibits, and deposition designations prior to the final pretrial conference.